MrMaximeliom/Ouloug/DAILY_CHANGES.md

 - complete the services 'telecom phone number'

 ## 2022-3-14
 ### Changes

 - add edit.html to all masters and services
 - add views and urls

+## 2022-3-15
+### Changes

+- fixing bugs related to adding update functionalities to master pages which includes Countries, States, Cities, and Currencies
+- the fixing process is on the run! it is not finished yet!